- Adobe Creative Cloud is a collection of design software intended for content creators.

 According to Microsoft, Adobe applications require Microsoft Visual C++ Redistributable 2012 and you can download it from Microsoft’s website for free.

-Just make sure that you download and install both x86 and x64 versions if you’re using 64-bit operating system.
+Just make sure that you download and install both x86 and x64 versions if you’re using a 64-bit operating system.
 As for the download link, you can download the Microsoft Visual C++ Redistributable 2012 from here.

 In addition, you can try downloading Visual Studio 2013 as well.
 Here’s the link for all available versions of Visual Studio Redistributable.